jcarm010/osx-dock-remover/README.md

 # OSX Dock Remover
 This is a tool to remove icons from the OSX Dock for all the users of the system.
+The script requires to be ran as root.

 ###### Basic Usage
 ```